bixb922/crank-organ/doc-software/README.md

 * If tune is started by crank, it can be stopped with the crank.
 If tune is not started by crank, it will not react to the crank.
 * Document "Select for backup" button.
+* Make MicroPython itself smaller, disabling unnecessary modules, to get more space for ROMFS.
+* Make memory footprint smaller delaying the loading of modules for web pages until needed (new module pinoutweb.py).

 # 20. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.